Call for Papers: Post/Colonial Ports: Place and Nonplace in the Ecotone

 Concordia University, Montreal, Canada October 24-26, 2019 in partnership with EMMA (Université Paul-Valéry Montpellier 3), MIGRINTER (CNRS-Université de Poitiers) and La Maison Française d’Oxford

 Venue: Concordia University, Montréal, Canada Dates: October 24-26, 2019

-Deadline for submitting proposals: EXTENDED to April 30, 2019
+Deadline for submitting proposals: April 5, 2019

 After conferences in Montpellier, Poitiers and La Réunion (France, 2015, 2016 and 2018), as well as Kolkata (India, 2018) and Purchase (NY, USA, 2019), this is the 6th opus of this conference cycle in Montreal, Concordia University.
 An “ecotone” initially designates a transitional area between two ecosystems, for example between land and sea.
 The “Ecotones” program (2015-2020) is a cycle of conferences which aims to borrow this term traditionally used in geography and ecology and to broaden the concept by applying it to other disciplines in the social sciences and the humanities.
 An “ecotone” can thus also be understood as a cultural space of encounters, conflicts, and renewal between several communities.
 This interdisciplinary conference will more specifically focus on colonial and postcolonial port cities as ecotonic dialectics between places and non-places.